 The R. Townley Paton Award is EBAA’s highest honor for corneal physicians.
 This award is presented annually to an ophthalmologist in recognition of his/her outstanding contribution to eye banking and EBAA.
 Three physicians affiliated with Georgia Eye Bank have received this award.

 Throughout our history, many current and past employees and medical directors of Georgia Eye Bank have served, and continue to serve, on EBAA committees and in key leadership roles for the association.

 From establishing the first eye banking medical standards to shaping EBAA’s governance and accreditation policies, Georgia Eye Bank has been proud to help advance eye banking not only here in the United States, but around the world.

 Bruce began serving the Eye Bank Association of America (EBAA) on its Finance Committee in 1998.
 Two years later he joined the Constitution and By-Laws Committee.
 From 2001-2012, Bruce was an active member of the EBAA Board of Directors.
 He was Chair-Elect 2006-2008, Chair 2008-2010, and Immediate Past Chair 2010-2012.
 Bruce served as chair of the Audit Committee and was involved in numerous other subcommittees and projects to help grow and shape the association.

-Janice has been very active on the Donor Development Committee for several years and is a past co-chair of the committee.
+Janice has been very active on the Donor, Partner, and Community Relations Committee for several years and is a past co-chair of the committee.

 W. Barry Lee, MD